 The northern shore of Kawaguchi offers excellent views of Mt.
 Fuji, and on still days you may even be treated to a reflection of the mountain in the water.
-Take a polarising filter so that you can reduce glare during the day, or do your photography after sunset in blue hour so that you can capture the changing colours of the sky in the west.
+Take a polarizing filter so that you can reduce glare during the day, or do your photography after sunset in blue hour so that you can capture the changing colors of the sky in the west.

 On the eastern shore of Lake Kawaguchi, you’ll find the Mt.
 Fuji Panoramic Ropeway.
 This cable car may be touristy, but it does offer a nice elevated view of Mt.
 Fuji from the observation platform.

 The park behind the top ropeway station has a short walking path which travels through the forest to a Shinto shrine.
 This is a great spot where you can get away from the crowds and use the buildings and native trees to create depth in your Mt.
 Fuji photos.